Hill30/NGScroller/README.md

 ```
 Listing `ANY` for the tag the directive can be applied to stretches the truth - a little bit.
 The directive works well with majority of
 the 'usual' tags - divs, spans, a, inputs, etc. For all of them the viewport should be a div (unless it is the window).
 Some other tags
 require special treatment.
 If the repeated tag is a li, it is best to use ul or ol as a viewport.
-For a tr as a rpeated tag the
+For a tr as a repeated tag the
 viewport has to be the tbody.
 dl as a repeated tag is not supported.